Skip to main content

 Fascia Signage Grant

-An updated and aesthetically-pleasing fascia sign helps to showcase the businesses' brand and encourages customers to enter the shop.
+An updated and aesthetically pleasing fascia sign helps to showcase the businesses' brand and encourages customers to enter the shop.
+The Fascia Signage grant provides funding for business and property owners to install a new or updated fascia sign on the façade of a downtown commercial building.

 Spruce the Bruce Grants